jensenemi/Quick-Recipes-Analysis/README.md

 ### Bivariate Analysis
 For the bivariate analysis, I created another bar plot of average number of minutes it takes for each recipe type.

+<iframe
+  src="assets/bivariate.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We can see that by far, breakfast takes the least amount of time out of the five categories.
+The other four recipe types are close in average time.